 Live lectures from the London Chocolate Forum in our amazing lecture hall (pictured) are almost all completely exclusive to the event, enabling you as a delegate to get a strong sense of where the chocolate trade and industry is heading through; technology, trends, health issues, ethics and debate.
-LCF lectures in 2017 were voted by our audience as ‘outstanding’ and the event was voted as having collectively the best presenations in the global chocolate industry.
-Much reasearch is carried out exclusively for the LCF and cannot be heard auntil delivered at the LCF.
+LCF lectures in 2017 and 2018 were voted by our audience as ‘outstanding’ using data collected in 2017/2018 surveys by SmartSurvey.
+The event was also voted as having collectively the best presentations in the global chocolate industry.
+Much research is carried out exclusively for the LCF and is not heard until delivered at the LCF.

 |07.00||Access – Set Up|

 |08.00||REGISTRATION AND EXHIBITION OPEN|